Emmanuel-Benjamin00/Travel-Landing-Page/README.md

    - Subscribe to our newsletter with just your email to receive exciting travel updates and offers.

-### 6. Responsive Design (Under Development):

-   - Please note that the page is currently <strong>not responsive</strong>, but work is underway to make it responsive as soon as possible.

 ## Tech Stack:

    - The front-end is built using HTML and CSS.